 This option is correct.
-HDFS does not provide low latency retrieval data.
-Map Reduce is used to read data directly from HDFS in a sequential manner.
+HDFSs do not provide low latency retrieval of data.
+Map Reduce is used for reading data directly from the HDFS in a sequential manner.

 This option is incorrect.
-HDFS provides distributed storage.
+HDFSs provide distributed storage.

 This option is incorrect.
-HDFS is horizontally scalable.
-Capacity of HDFS can be increased by simple adding extra nodes to the cluster.
+HDFSs are horizontally scalable.
+The capacity of an HDFS can be increased by adding extra nodes to the cluster.

 This option is incorrect.
-HDFS is fault tolerant and ensures there is minimal data loss by replication
+HDFSs are fault tolerant and ensure that there is minimum data loss by means of data replication.

-Q2) Pick the correct tabular representation of HBase.
-In the give tables, RowId is the RowKey.
+Q2) Pick the correct tabular representation of HBase from the following tables.
+(Here, RowID is the RowKey.)